-Board ordered School District to immediately notify its employees that its withdrawal of recognition is not effective and cannot be implemented without the approval of the EMRB.

-Also, ordered School District to file a Petition for a Declaratory Ruling on an expedited basis.
+The Board ordered the School District to immediately notify its employees that its withdrawal of recognition is not effective and cannot be implemented without the approval of the EMRB.
+The Board also ordered the School District to file a Petition for a Declaratory Ruling on an expedited basis.